dapr/docs/daprdocs/content/en/concepts/isolation-concept.md

 description: How Dapr provides namespacing and isolation
 ---

+Dapr namespacing provides isolation and multi-tenancy across many capabilities, giving greater security.
+Typically applications and components are deployed to namespaces to provide isolation in a given environment, such as Kubernetes.

-Dapr namespacing provides isolation and multi-tenancy.
-Dapr supports namespaced service invocation, components, pub/sub, and actors in both self-hosted mode and on Kubernetes.
+Dapr supports namespacing in service invocation calls between applications, when accessing components, sending pub/sub messages in consumer groups, and with actors type deployments as examples.
+Namespacing isolation is supported in both self-hosted and Kubernetes modes.

 To get started, create and configure your namespace.